7 Truths About ADHD and Intense Emotions

 Truth #3: People with ADHD can be swept away by a single emotion – fast.

-A momentary emotion can gobble up all of the space in the brain, just like a computer virus can devour a whole hard drive.
+A momentary emotion can gobble up all of the space in the brain, just like a computer bug can devour a whole hard drive.

 That one emotion crowds out any other information that might help modulate the feeling and regulate behavior.
 This explains why reasoning sometimes fails.